In 2012, my mom said, “I’m so glad you moved here. Now you can help plan the family reunion!” Say What?!

 If you have 12 months or less before your reunion, get that invite (designed to your theme) out to your family!
 Muy pronto!

-Choose a Theme-The single MOST important element of reunion planning
+Choose a Theme-The single MOST important element of planning a family reunion

-Literally, EVERYTHING you do around your reunion will be driven with the theme in mind!
+Literally, EVERYTHING you do around your event will be driven with the theme in mind!
 This doesn’t need to be like a pirate theme, or a sea voyage-although they totally can!

 Themes like a birthday party, or golden anniversary celebration—ideas that relate to important dates of your ancestors.